Front Page › Forums › Institutions › Establishment of Institutions

 Intent:

-The establishment of institutions by law and then by Constitutional amendment is intended to ensure that their important work continues into the future, protected from a reversal by an executive order or an abolishment by a legislature with less support than it took to enact the amendment.
+The establishment of institutions by law enacted with two thirds majority and the requirement of a two thirds majority to amend an institution’s charter is intended to ensure that the institution’s important work continues into the future, protected from a reversal by an executive order or an abolishment by a legislature with less support than it took to establish the institution.

-The legislature can still respond to extreme budget emergencies by reducing budgets all across the government, including the reference points, but not to a specific institution individually.
+The legislature can still respond to extreme budget emergencies by reducing budgets all across the government, including the reference points used in the minimum budget formula, but not to a specific institution individually.

 Institutions employ subject-matter experts and consult with other government offices and the public prior to proposing to create, update, or revoke regulations.
 To protect the public from an out-of-touch institution, all such changes to regulation require confirmation by the legislature.
 To protect the public from a legislature that refuses the advice of experts and attempts to draft its own regulations, the legislature is prohibited from creating, editing, or revoking regulations that would fall within the scope of an empowered institution and instead is limited to confirmation of regulation proposals by that institution.
 If there is a stand-off, the effect would merely be to slow things down until a consensus is reached wherein the institution proposes regulations that the legislature would confirm.